norun9/Hybird/backend/internal/api/doc/README.md

 ### Interface Adapters (interfaces)

-Located in the api/interfaces directory,
+Located in the `interfaces` directory,
 this layer converts data from the format most convenient for the use cases and entities to the format most convenient for external agents such as databases and the web.

 - **Controllers**: Handle the HTTP requests and responses, interacting with the use cases.